kelseyjhayes/Testimonial-Page/README.md

 ### Useful resources

-- [Learn CSS Grid the Easy Way](https://www.youtube.com/watch?v=rg7Fvvl3taU) - Kevin Powells video tutorial gave me new insights into how to use CSS more efificiently, as well as providing some great tips about CSS grid such as grid-template-areas.
+- [Learn CSS Grid the Easy Way](https://www.youtube.com/watch?v=rg7Fvvl3taU) - Kevin Powell's video tutorial gave me new insights into how to use CSS more efificiently, as well as providing some great tips about CSS Grid such as grid-template-areas.